The Love Experts

 The Love Experts is an American television show that was a part talk, part game show.
-It ran from September 18, 1978 to September 7, 1979 and was hosted by Bill Cullen with Jack Clark as the announcer.
+It aired from September 18, 1978, to September 7, 1979 and was hosted by Bill Cullen with Jack Clark as the announcer.
 The show was created by Bob Stewart.
 Bebu Silvetti's "Spring Rain" was used as the show's theme song.

 Premise

 Three guests would appear and talk about their love lives.
 After each guest had told his or her story, a panel of four celebrities would give advice to the contestant.

 Decision

-After the guests had told their stories, the celebrity panel would choose which of the three contestants had given the most interesting story and that particular contestant wins a prize (usually a trip).
+After the guests had told their stories, the celebrity panel would choose which of the three contestants had given the most interesting story and that particular contestant would win a prize.

-Comedian Mitzi McCall was also a Celebrity guest when I attended a taping at the Merv Griffin Studios on Vine street.

 Among the celebrities who appeared as panelists were David Letterman, Elaine Joyce, Jo Anne Worley, Anita Gillette, Geoff Edwards, Soupy Sales, Nipsey Russell, Jamie Lee Curtis, Jay Johnson and Billy Crystal.